Boxer (dog breed): Early genealogy

-German citizen George Alt, a Munich resident, mated a brindle-colored female dog imported from France named Flora with a local dog of unknown ancestry, known simply as "Boxer", resulting in a fawn-and-white male, named Lechner's Box after its owner.
+German citizen George Alt, a Munich resident, mated a brindle-colored female dog imported from France named Flora with a local dog of unknown ancestry, known simply as "Boxer," resulting in a fawn-and-white male, named Lechner's Box after its owner.

 This dog was mated with his own dam, Flora, and one of his offspring was a female called Alt's Schecken.
 George Alt mated Schecken with a Bulldog named Dr. Toneissen's Tom to produce the historically significant dog Mühlbauer's Flocki.
-Flocki was the first Boxer to enter the German Stud Book after winning the aforementioned show for St. Bernards in Munich 1896, which was the first event to have a class specific for Boxers.
+Flocki was the first Boxer to enter the German Stud Book after winning the aforementioned show for St. Bernards in Munich in 1896, which was the first event to have a class specific to Boxers.

-The white female dog Ch.
+The white female dog, Ch.
 Blanka von Angertor, Flocki's sister, was even more influential when mated with Piccolo von Angertor (Lechner's Box grandson) to produce the predominantly white (particolored) female dog Meta von der Passage, which, even bearing little resemblance with the modern Boxer standard (early photographs depict her as too long, weak-backed, and down-faced), is considered the mother of the breed.
 John Wagner, in The Boxer (first published in 1939) said the following regarding this female dog:

 Meta von der Passage played the most important role of the five original ancestors.
 Our great line of sires all trace directly back to this female.
 She was a substantially built, low to the ground, brindle and white particolor, lacking in underjaw and exceedingly lippy.
 As a producing female, few in any breed can match her record.
 She consistently whelped puppies of marvelous type and rare quality.
 Those of her offspring sired by Flock St. Salvator and Wotan dominate all present-day pedigrees.
 Combined with Wotan and Mirzl children, they made the Boxer.